thejsway/thejsway/manuscript/chapter24.md

 Technically, a package is a folder containing the following elements:

-* A `package.json` file which describes the application and its dependancies.
+* A `package.json` file which describes the application and its dependencies.
 * A entry point into the application, defaulting to the `index.js` file.
 * A `node_modules/` subfolder, which is the default place where Node looks for modules to be loaded into the application.
 * All the other files forming the source code of the application.

 ### The `package.json` file

-This JSON file describes the application and its dependancies: you can think of it as the app's ID document.
+This JSON file describes the application and its dependencies: you can think of it as the app's ID document.
 It has a well-defined format consisting of many fields, most of them optional.
 The two mandatory fields are:

 * `name` (all lowercase letters without dots, underscores and any non-URL safe character in it).
 * `version` (following the semantic versioning format - more on that later).